 Can you put a regular TV outside?

-No, you cannot keep a regular TV outside without protection from rain, dust and wind.
-A standard TV should not be used outdoors unless it is fully protected with some form of weatherproof outdoor TV enclosures, even if it is well located out of direct rain.
-There are numerous weather and environmental risks to consider, such as rain or mist or dust.
+No, you cannot keep a new TV, especially a regular TV, outdoors without protection from rain, dust, and wind.
+A standard TV should not be used outdoors, or specifically, use an indoor TV outside, unless it is fully protected with some form of weatherproof outdoor TV enclosures, even if it is well located out of direct rain or under a covered patio.
+There are numerous weather and environmental risks to consider, such as rain, mist, or dust.

 If you keep a conventional TV outside you will eventually burn it or break it.
 Even if the TV is protected by an overhang; weather, humidity, and other elements will harm the internal components and violate most manufacturers’ warranties.